Climacteric year: Historic use

 According to the astrologers, the person would see some very notable alterations to the body, and be at a great risk of death during these years.
 Authors on the subject include the following: Plato, Cicero, Macrobius, Aulus Gellius, among the ancients; as well as Argol, Maginus, and Salmasius.
 Augustine, Ambrose, Bede, and Boetius all countenanced the belief.

 The first climacteric occurs in the seventh year of a person's life; the rest are multiples of the first, such as 21, 49, 56, and 63.
 The grand climacteric usually refers to the 63rd year, with the dangers here being supposedly more imminent; but may refer to the 49th (7 × 7) or the 81st (9 × 9).

 The belief has a great deal of antiquity on its side.
-Aulus Gellius says that it was borrowed from the Chaldeans; who might probably receive it from Pythagoras, whose philosophy (Pythagoreanism) was based in numbers, and who imagined an extraordinary virtue in the number 7.
+Aulus Gellius says that it was borrowed from the Chaldeans.
+Pythagoras, basing his philosophy (Pythagoreanism) on numbers, imagined an extraordinary virtue in the number 7.

 These turning points were viewed as changes from one kind of life, and attitude toward life, to another in the mind of the subject: the locus classicus is Ptolemy, Tetrabiblos C204–207, which in turn gave rise to Shakespeare's delineation of the Seven Ages of Man.

 They were also viewed, logically within the framework of ancient medicine and its ties to astrology, as dangerous years from a medical standpoint.
 In this sense, the word has been used by medicine of more recent times; in the 16th through the 18th centuries, it often refers to the day on which a fever was thought to break (see quartan fever, quintan fever).

 Marsilius Ficinus gives a foundation for the belief: he states that there is a year assigned for each planet to rule over the body of man, each in his turn.
 Now, Saturn being the most malefic planet of all, every seventh year, which falls to his lot, becomes very dangerous; especially that of 63, since the person is already of old age.